 - Peppermint – Peppermint is notorious for its ability to serve as a decongestant and a natural antihistamine.
 It suppresses the formation of the histamines that shut down airways.
 Especially effective during allergy season.

-- Tea Tree – Tea tree oil works as an expectorant, helping the body break up mucous and phlegm in the airway thus improving breathing. get it here and read reviews
+- Tea Tree – Tea tree oil works as an expectorant, helping the body break up mucous and phlegm in the airway thus improving breathing. read reviews and get it here

 - Eucalyptus – This is an oil with a strong, instantly recognizable aroma.
 As another expectorant, this oil has compounds have been found to help break up phlegm and mucous that can clog the airways, improving breathing in the process.
 Also, as an antimicrobial, when aerosolized, it’s release in a closed room can eliminate 70% of staphylococci present.
 Furthermore, this oil is used in countries that do not have other resources at their disposal for disinfecting the air.